finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 }
 ```
 ### Function call
-You may monitor function calls for return value, exceptions and execution delays using Fn.call() and @Observe annotation.
+You can raise return value issues, exceptions and execution delays in functions using Fn.call() and @Observe annotation.
 A regular function call will be,

 ```java